Get in Touch with NAME

 What the above means, is that a country can be part of the EU but not of the Schengen Area, such as with Cyprus, for example.
 Malta became an EU member on the 1st of May 2004, and has been part of the Schengen Area since 2007.

-Being granted with a Malta Golden Visa means that the applicant and his/her dependents will be able to live in Malta and travel within the Schengen Area without the need to apply for a visa.
+Being granted with a Malta Golden Visa means that the applicant and his/her dependents (dependent children or otherwise) will be able to live in Malta and travel within the Schengen Area without the need to apply for a visa.
 However, if they want to relocate to any other EU country, applicants may consider applying for the Malta Citizenship by Direct Investment given that the MPRP does not grant citizenship, and as only EU citizens can enjoy the ability of relocating freely within the European Union.

 As with the previous regulations, only Third Country Nationals (TCN) can apply for residence under the new Malta Permanent Residence Programme (MPRP) regulations.
 To the effects of the regulations, Third Country Nationals are those individuals who are not citizens of the European Union.
 EEA nationals and Swiss nationals shall not be considered to be third-country nationals.

 Also, persons who qualify as dependents of the principal applicant defined by the L.N.
 121 of 2021 enacting the new Malta Permanent Residence Programme (MPRP) regulation can apply.
 The qualifying dependents are defined as follows:

 - The principal applicant’s spouse in a monogamous marriage or in another relationship having the same or a similar status to marriage.
 For the purposes of the MPRP, the term “spouse” shall be gender-neutral;

 - Children, including adopted, of the principal applicant or his spouse who, at the time of application, are less than 18 years of age;